 The most relaxed of all the management styles, you might be described as a laissez-faire fleet manager if you leave all the decisions up to your drivers.
 While the geographical scattering of drivers requires an element of self-management from your team, this style only works if your fleet are motivated and inspired.
 This is where good leadership comes in, but this may not be the most effective management style depending on your fleet.

-Becoming a good manager is essential if you want to create a system and hierarchy that ensures smooth operation in your fleet.
-A common question we hear from fleet managers is how they can improve driver turnover.
+A common question we hear from fleet managers is how they can reduce driver turnover.
 Every time a driver leaves a fleet, the manager is left to deal with tying up any loose ends, recruiting a new driver and onboarding the new member of the fleet.
 This can be disjointing and costly and doesn’t increase productivity levels within the fleet.
 If a fleet is experiencing high levels of driver turnover, this is usually telling of low loyalty to the company and low motivation – factors that can be remedied by the fleet manager.

 Developing Leadership Skills

 As mentioned in the previous section, management and leadership traits are different but not mutually exclusive.
 In short, management refers to controlling external factors to ensure their team are working well while leadership involves creating a culture where a team works well because of the values that are nurtured within the team.
 In a sense, management works from the outside inwards while leadership works from the inside outwards.
 The perfect blend of both approaches can revolutionise the culture and effectiveness of a team.